Alone in the Dark (1992 video game): Writing and animation

 The story to Alone in the Dark was inspired by the Cthulhu Mythos of H. P. Lovecraft (left) and the work of horror director George A. Romero (right), among others.

-To help develop the game's story, Infogrames hired Hubert Chardot, a screenwriter who had worked for 20th Century Fox.
-Chardot outlined the game's plot in only three afternoons, and he also wrote most of the game's dialogue.
-While Alone in the Dark would go on to be advertised as a game "inspired by the work of H. P. Lovecraft", Raynal has admitted that the works of Argento and Romero were stronger influences on the game and that Lovecraft was used simply to provide "ambiance, to give roots to the mystery and to add a few creatures to the bestiary".
+To help develop the story, Infogrames hired Hubert Chardot, a screenwriter who had worked for 20th Century Fox.
+Chardot outlined the plot in only three afternoons, and he also wrote most of the dialogue.
+While Alone in the Dark would go on to be advertised as a game "inspired by the work of H. P. Lovecraft", Raynal has admitted the works of Argento and Romero were stronger influences on the game and that Lovecraft was used to provide "ambiance, to give roots to the mystery and to add a few creatures to the bestiary".
 This decision to allude to the author's creations rather than directly adapt one of his works led Chaosium to contend that the game was "too far removed from the spirit of H. P. Lovecraft", and so they subsequently revoked Infogrames' Call of Cthulhu license.
 Other sources claim that Chaosium revoked their license because they believed Raynal's game to be too simple to do justice to the complex rules of their pen-and-paper game.

-Due to his belief that computer graphics at the time were not sufficiently frightening on their own, Raynal decided to integrate key texts into the game which could convey necessary backstory details: "A few polygons," he noted in an interview with GamaSutra, "[is] not very frightening, so I knew that I needed the text to put the situation into a very heavy background story for the game."
-In terms of time period and setting, Raynal also decided that the game should take place in a 1920s mansion, as such an expansive locale would be conducive to player exploration, and the specific time frame would allow "for weapons while avoiding the modern commodities that were too difficult to properly handle" or which would have "caused atmosphere and consistency problems".
-To heighten player anxiety, the game was designed so that simple tasks like walking down a hall, opening a door, or reading a book could potentially result in player death.
+Due to his belief that computer graphics at the time were not sufficiently frightening on their own, Raynal decided to integrate key texts into the game which could convey necessary backstory details: "A few polygons", he noted in an interview with GamaSutra, "[is] not very frightening, so I knew that I needed the text to put the situation into a very heavy background story for the game."
+In terms of the setting, Raynal also decided that the game should take place in a 1920s mansion, as such an expansive locale would be conducive to player exploration, and the specific time frame would allow "for weapons while avoiding the modern commodities that were too difficult to properly handle" or which would have "caused atmosphere and consistency problems".
+To heighten player anxiety, the game was designed so that simple tasks like walking down a hall, opening a door, or reading a book could potentially result in death.
 While these deaths occurred in only a few areas, Raynal and his team included them to make the player worry about seemingly ordinary actions.

 This brief video, which depicts Carnby walking through the Derceto mansion, illustrates Alone in the Darks fixed camera angle system.
-While this system was necessitated by the technical limitations at the time, the game's designers nevertheless used it to frame scenes and thus build tension.
+While this system was necessitated by the technical limitations at the time, the designers nevertheless used it to frame scenes and thus build tension.